biobakery/humann/readme.md

     * The option `` --taxonomy_index -1 `` can be added if taxonomy information is included in the biom input file with column -1 associated with K0s.
     * If using biom input files, biom version 2.1+ must be installed.

-3. Run HUMAnN2 on each of the new files in $OUTPUT_DIR placing the results in $OUTPUT_DIR2
+3. Run HUMAnN 2.0 on each of the new files in $OUTPUT_DIR placing the results in $OUTPUT_DIR2
     * for $SAMPLE.biom in $OUTPUT_DIR
         * `` $ humann2 --input $SAMPLE.biom --output $OUTPUT_DIR2 --pathways-database humann1/data/keggc ``
     * The option ``--remove-stratified-output`` can be added if you do not want the data stratified by bug.